 Please wait for all children to reach their carpet spots/ table seats before everyone sits down together.

 Extracurricular Clubs

-When running an extracurricular club - whether before school, during the school day, or after school - staff must follow the designated rewards and sanctions outlined in this document.
+When running an extracurricular club (whether before school, during the school day or after school), staff are required to use the above rewards and sanctions.